DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

     In **Hosted UI settings**:
       * For **URL**
-        * Enter a dummy URL: https://localhost
+        * Enter a dummy URL: https://localhost  <!-- markdown-link-check-disable-line -->
       * For **OAuth 2.0 grant types**:
         * Select **Client credentials**
       * For **Custom scopes**: